microsoft/DefinitelyTyped-tools/packages/dtslint/README.md

 }
 ```

+Please don't do this without a good reason.
+Disabling lint rules makes a Definitely Typed PR less likely to be merged, and will definitely take longer to review.

 #### `types/test.ts`

 You can have any number of test files you want, with any names.
 See below on what to put in them.

 ## Write tests